-Acquisition-related costs, which consist of fees incurred for advisory, legal, and accounting services were not material and were included in other general expenses in the Company's consolidated statements of comprehensive income for the three months ended March 31, 2024.
+Acquisition-related costs, which consist of fees incurred for advisory, legal, and accounting services, were not material and were included in other general expenses in the Company's consolidated statements of comprehensive income for the three and six months ended March 31, 2024 June 30, 2024.

-The following table summarizes the preliminary purchase price allocation for M&M, including any adjustments during the measurement period.
+The following table summarizes the preliminary final purchase price allocation for M&M, including any adjustments during the measurement period.

-Recognized amounts of identifiable assets acquired and liabilities assumed (in millions) August 1, 2023 Adjusted August 1, 2023

-Opening Balance Adjustments Opening Balance sheet

-Sheet Sheet

-Cash and cash equivalents \$ 3.6 \$ - \$ - \$ 3.6

-Trade accounts receivable-net of allowance 15.1 - - 15.1

-Prepaid expenses and other current assets 3.0 - - 3.0

-Net property and equipment 77.8 - - 77.8

-Internal use software and other noncurrent assets 56.9 0.5 - 57.4

-Goodwill 104.6 (1.1) - 103.5

-Total assets acquired 261.0 (0.6) - 260.4

-Trade accounts payable 1.4 - - 1.4

-Accrued salaries, wages, and benefits 5.3 - - 5.3

-Claims accruals-current 1.8 - - 1.8

-Other current liabilities 4.2 (1.3) - 2.9

-Other noncurrent liabilities 5.2 - - 5.2

-Total liabilities assumed 17.9 (1.3) - 16.6

-Net assets acquired \$ 243.1 \$ 0.7 \$ - \$ 243.8
+Recognized amounts of identifiable assets acquired and liabilities assumed (in millions) August 1, 2023 Opening Balance Sheet Adjusted Adjustments August 1, 2023 Opening Balance sheet Cash and cash equivalents \$ 3.6 \$ - \$ - 3.6 Trade accounts receivable-net of allowance 15.1 - - 15.1 Prepaid expenses and other current assets 3.0 - - 3.0 Net property and equipment 77.8 - - 77.8 Internal use software and other noncurrent assets 56.9 0.5 - 57.4 Goodwill 104.6 (1.1) - 103.5 Total assets acquired 261.0 (0.6) - 260.4 Trade accounts payable 1.4 - - 1.4 Accrued salaries, wages, and benefits 5.3 - - 5.3 Claims accruals-current 1.8 - - 1.8 Other current liabilities 4.2 (1.3) - 2.9 Other noncurrent liabilities 5.2 - - 5.2 Total liabilities assumed 17.9 (1.3) - 16.6 Net assets acquired \$ 243.1 \$ 0.7 \$ - 243.8

 The above adjustments made during the measurement period were primarily related to working capital, accrued taxes, and intangible assets.
-No material adjustments were made during the three months ended March 31, 2024, and although we may adjust provisional amounts through July 31, 2024, we do not anticipate any material adjustments.
+No material adjustments were made during the three and six months ended March 31, 2024, and although we may adjust provisional amounts through July 31, 2024, we do not anticipate any material adjustments.

 Certain amounts recorded in connection with the acquisition are still considered preliminary as we continue to gather the necessary information to finalize our fair value estimates and provisional amounts.
 Provisional amounts include items related to deferred taxes and indemnification assets and liabilities.
+June 30, 2024.

 The following unaudited pro forma revenues give effect to the acquisition had it been effective January 1, 2023.
-Combined unaudited pro forma operating revenues of the Company and M&M would have been approximately \$1,459.5 million during the three months ended March 31, 2023, and our earnings for the same period would not have been materially different.
+Combined unaudited pro forma operating revenues of the Company and M&M would have been approximately \$1,459.5 million \$1,376.8 million and \$2,836.3 million during the three and six months ended March 31, 2023 June 30, 2023, respectively, and our earnings for the same period periods would not have been materially different.